-The Society offers specialist UK residential mortgage lending to individuals, which comprises lending to private landlords (buy-to-let), loans to prime borrowers who have self-certificated their income (self-certified) and other non-conforming lending.
+The Society offers specialist UK residential mortgage lending to individuals, which comprises lending to private landlords (buy-to-let) and other non-conforming lending.

-As at 4 April 2012, the Society's outstanding specialist UK residential mortgage lending to individuals was £23.2 billion.
-Specialist residential mortgages are made up of advances made through its specialist lending brands, The Mortgage Works (UK) plc and UCB Home Loans Limited, and from the acquisitions of the Cheshire, Derbyshire and Dunfermline building societies' portfolios.
+As at 4 April 2013, the Society's outstanding specialist UK residential mortgage lending to individuals was £25.0 billion.
+The specialist residential mortgage balance is made up of advances made through its specialist lending brands, The Mortgage Works (UK) plc (TMW) and UCB Home Loans Limited, and from the acquisitions of the Cheshire, Derbyshire and Dunfermline building societies' portfolios.
 Its outstanding specialist lending loans were advanced primarily in the buy-to-let and self-certification markets.
-New specialist lending is restricted to buy-to-let with the Issuer having withdrawn from the self-certified lending market in 2009.
-A breakdown of the Society's specialist UK residential mortgage lending outstanding balances as at 4 April 2012 is shown in the table below:
+New specialist lending is restricted to buy-to-let via TMW with the Society having withdrawn from the self-certified lending market in 2009.
+A breakdown of the Society's specialist UK residential mortgage lending outstanding balances as at 4 April 2013 is shown in the table below:

-% of specialist UK residential mortgage lending to individuals at 4 April 2012
+% of specialist UK residential mortgage lending to individuals at 4 April 2013

-Buy-to-let 77%
+Buy-to-let 80%

-Self-certified 16%
+Self-certified 13%

-Other (1) 7%
+Near prime 5%

+Sub prime 2%

 Total 100%